Tiny Collection for Tiny Eaters

-Tiny Spoon: Learning to self-feed is an important developmental milestone, and the ezpz Tiny Spoon is designed to help baby learn how to feed themselves independently.
+Tiny Spoon: Learning to self-feed is an important developmental milestone, and the ezpz Tiny Spoon is designed to help baby learn how to feed independently.
 That’s right, the Tiny Spoon is a baby-led spoon, which means baby is the one controlling who is placing the spoon in their mouth, how the spoon is going into their mouth, when the spoon is going in their mouth, what food (on the spoon) is going into their mouth and where the spoon is going in their mouth (on the tongue, in the cheeks or, to our dismay, in their hair!).
-The ezpz Tiny Spoon has unique features that make it the most functional, developmentally appropriate infant spoon for babies.
+The ezpz Tiny Spoon has unique features that make it the most functional, developmentally appropriate infant spoon for babies. *The Tiny Spoon is also a part of the First Foods Set and the Developmental Utensil Set.

 - Hands to Mouth While Holding Object/Spoon: By 6 months of age babies should be able to bring their hands to their mouth while holding an object or spoon.
 This is a perfectly timed feeding milestone, because the American Academy of Pediatrics (AAP) recommends starting solids at 6 months of age!
 The Tiny Spoon’s short, fat, round silicone handle makes grasping and movements to the mouth more effective.